 These are the earnings your pension contributions are usually based on if you contribute to a pension scheme.

-They include your salary, wages, overtime, bonuses and commission, statutory sick pay, and any statutory pay received during paternity, maternity, adoption or any other kind of family leave.
+- any statutory pay received during paternity, maternity, adoption or any other kind of family leave.

 Some employers use a different earnings basis though – usually either pensionable earnings or total earnings.

 So how much do you contribute to your pension?

 However much of your qualifying earnings come between £6,136 and £50,000, that’s what the contributions you and your employer make will be calculated from.
 (Those are the figures for the tax year 2019/2020 – they’re reviewed every year by the government.)
 Qualifying earnings would be based on the amount between the upper and lower level earning thresholds.
 You might also see this called ‘banded earnings’.

 Annual earnings example

 Say you earn £25,000. £25,000 minus £6,136 leaves £18,864.
 So your contributions will then be calculated from £18,864 – either at the minimum percentages set by the government, or your employer can set higher percentages if they want to.

 If an employee’s monthly earnings are £5,000, the lower earnings threshold of £512 (*for the 2019/2020 tax year) is deducted and any earnings over the upper earnings threshold of £4,167 are ignored.
 So, for this example the pensionable earnings on which pension contributions should be based is £3,655.

 What if the employee’s monthly earnings are below the upper earnings threshold?